 When riding single rider first thing in the morning, we sometimes still get to ride together.
 The idea here is that you will bypass the car design portion of the queue while the initial standby queue is building.
-This isn’t a guarantee, so don’t expect it, but if you time it right, you’ll find it works out that way.
+Of course, this isn’t a guarantee, so don’t expect it.
+But if you time it right, you’ll find it works out that way.

-After the timer runs out, the doors will open, and you’ll enter the queue’s additional length.
-If you are toward the back, I recommend taking your time.
+After the timer runs out, the doors will open, and you’ll exit into a long hall that leads up to the ride’s loading area.
+If you are toward the back of the room, I recommend taking your time.
 This portion of the queue can feel like a horse corral as it narrows from a large room to a standard line.

-When you reach the loading platform you’ll be seated with your party.
-The Test Track vehicles seats three across the front and three on the back.
-So if you are a party of four they would typically put two of you in the front seat and two in the back.
+When you reach the loading platform, you’ll be seated with your party.
+Each 6-passenger vehicle sits three across the front and three on the back.
+So if you are a party of four, they would typically put two of you in the front seat and two in the back.

-At what appears to be the end of the track, two double doors open so you can do a real test run outside, where you’ll reach a speed up to 64 miles per hour in mere seconds.
+After passing these challenges, you’re now ready for the high-speed test.
+At what appears to be the end of the track, two double doors open so you can do a real test run outside.
+This is where you’ll reach a speed of up to 64 miles per hour in mere seconds.

-When the doors open and you begin to speed up make sure to look up to the right side of the track.
+When the doors open and you begin to speed up, look to the right side of the track.
 There is an on-ride photo option here.
-This one is easy to pose for if you can remember it.
-Just look and smile slightly to your right.

-If the attraction has experienced downtime during the day, lines will most assuredly be long until the park closes.
-Additionally, this attraction tends to hold a decent wait time during evening extra magic hours.
+However, if Test Track has experienced downtime during the day, lines will almost always be long until the park closes.
+Additionally, this attraction tends to hold a decent wait time during the extended evening hours at Epcot.